sampointer/lumbersexual/README.md

 $ lumbersexual --latency --uri https://my.elasticsearch.cluster:9200/ --statsdhost localhost
 ```

+The `--all` switch can be used to choose between search today's index only (be careful around midnight!), or across all indicies.
+The latter is useful if you've a rolling online retention period and want to observe the effect on search latency by changes to that.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 Run `bundle exec lumbersexual` to use the gem in this directory, ignoring other installed copies of this gem.